Bureau of Silly Ideas

-The Bureau of Silly Ideas Lbg (BOSI) is a not-for-profit conceptual art organisation that produces shows and interactive installations; operating predominantly in public spaces.
+The Bureau of Silly Ideas Ltd. (BOSI) is a not-for-profit conceptual art organisation that produces shows and interactive installations; operating predominantly in public spaces.
 Initially founded in October 2002 by Roger Hartley and Claire Horan, registered at Companies House.
 In 2016 they further expanded to become a CIC Trust Organisation.
 The Bureau of Silly Ideas is funded by Arts Council England and headquartered in Brixton, London.

 The majority of their work is in collaboration with local government councils across the United Kingdom, in addition to commissions from a variety of heritage sites and festivals across the world.
 They are also members of National Association of Street Artists and the Independent Street Arts Network.
 They were the first company to combine circus performance under the veil of construction work - transforming everyday objects into unassuming props or using radio controlled robotics.

 History

-Early Conception
+Early conception

 The Bureau of Silly Ideas was founded in October 2002 by Roger Hartley, an artist who was predominantly interested in performance in public spaces.
 He was interested by the fictitious transformation of everyday objects and what he saw, as their ability to unequivocally connect with individuals.
 This was inspired by a show in 1997 that Roger began to work on with Simon Collins to create a show based on Don Quixote with life size fire breathing robot horses and radio controlled wheelie bins.
 Roger had early experience in transforming spaces as he invented and launched ‘Lost Vagueness’ a pop up working casino and Cabaret with strict dress code that would appear in places not used to dress code.
 Roger and BOSI continue to infiltrate festivals but with interactive art.

 Roger was approached by Arts Council England to present ideas for street circus, theater and carnival; which has recently been accepted as forms of Art by the council.
 His proposition was performances that juxtaposed circus and funfair against construction sites and roadworks, which involved transforming these everyday objects and activities.
 His purpose was to engage people with their communities development in a fun and memorable way, in order to change their perception of something they may have otherwise found frustrating.

 Roger received funding from Arts Council England and created the Bureau of Silly Ideas and the company's first show ‘The Hole Job’.